massimopavoni/Odoaldo-DiscordBot/README.md

 export MONGO_PASSWORD=
 export MONGO_PORT=
 ```
-Remember to login to DockerHub if the repository is private, then simply go back to the home and run:
+Remember to login to DockerHub if the repository is private, then simply go back to the home and run `odoaldo`:
 ```
+cd ~
 odoaldo
 ```
 **Alternatively** to the previous steps, run the deploy script: